- What Is Postpartum Preeclampsia (PPP)?

 - Obesity is another factor that increases your risk of developing postpartum preeclampsia.

-- If you are younger than 20 years or are older than 40, you may be at a higher risk of PPP.
+- If you are younger than 20 years or are older than 40, you may be at a higher risk of postpartum preeclampsia.

 - Multiple pregnancies or carrying twins may also increase your risk of postpartum preeclampsia.

-- Family history may also play a part in causing PPP.
-If you have a close woman relative who has suffered from PPP, you may be at a higher risk.
+- Family history may also play a part in causing postpartum preeclampsia.
+If you have a close woman relative who has suffered from postpartum preeclampsia, you may be at a higher risk.

 Many symptoms associated with postpartum preeclampsia are quite similar to the symptoms of preeclampsia.

-- Severe headaches after childbirth that go on for a long time.
+- Severe headaches that go on for a long time after childbirth.

 - Sensitivity to light, blurred vision or temporary loss of vision